top of page

 European Business Council in Japan

-Since 1972 the European Business Council (EBC) is the trade policy arm of 17 European National Chamber of Commerce and Business Associations in Japan and has been working to improve the trade and investment environment for European companies in Japan for around 2,500 local European corporate and individual members.
+The European Business Council (EBC) has been the trade policy arm of 17 European National Chamber of Commerce and Business Associations in Japan since it's establishment in 1972 and has been working to improve the trade and investment environment for European companies in Japan for around 2,500 local European corporate and individual members.

 Japan Market Expansion Competition